FEDERAL AND STATE LAW:

 2.2.2 Altering any of the their own, their teammates, or a competitor’s firearms, optics, ammunition, or required equipment from the prescribed condition that is specified in the match rules or written stage brief.

-2.2.3 Sharing stage details with competitors who have not shot a stage will be considered cheating and will be grounds for a match DQ.
+2.2.3 In the case of a blind, observation or similar type stage, sharing stage details with competitors who have not shot a stage will be considered cheating and will be grounds for a match DQ.

 2.2.4 Leaving any stages blind holding area with the intent of learning details of the stage like target location, distance, shooting position etc.

 2.2.5 Shooting prohibited ammunition or designated primary or secondary calibers.

 2.2.6 Conduct deemed unsportsmanlike by the Rangemaster or Match Director.

 2.2.7 If one teammate is DQ’ed, the other teammate can:

 - Continue in the team division but will take the penalties of their teammate for the remaining stages.

 - Switch to Individual Division and take zero points for the stages that have been shot.